-Need a way to dry your bathing suits and beach towels outside?
-Make this DIY beach towel and bathing suite rack!
+Need a way to dry your bathing suits and beach towels?
+Make this DIY beach towel and bathing suit rack!
 It’s easy and you can customize it.

 Hello again!
-Back so soon?
-Well, I am most delighted to see you! ;)
+I am most delighted to see you! 😉

 Anybody else have this problem?
 Well, let me help you out and lets get started!